Strategy as Enabling Constraints

 Training Plan

 I’ve mentioned my love of running in previous posts, and just before Covid-19 hit us a year ago I was training for a marathon.
 I like to do one a year, which is enough of a challenge without letting it completely take over my life.
 Marathon training requires discipline – at least it does for me when I set myself goals and try and beat my Personal Bests (PBs).
-To maintain the discipline I use a training plan (the picture above) and I like to think of it as a form of constraint which guides my progress through achieving certain paces, times and distances in the lead up to the race.
+To maintain the discipline I use a training plan (the picture above) and I like to think of it as a form of constraint which guides my progress through achieving certain paces, times and distances in the lead-up to the race.
 As an example of a constraint, it can be useful to help look at constraints in a number of ways.

 To begin with, I could use the training plan in a couple of ways.